pablito-88/launch-darkly-react-native/README.md

 ## Getting started

-`$ npm install react-native-launch-darkly --save`
+`$ npm install launch-darkly-react-native --save`

 or

-``$ yarn add react-native-launch-darkly --save``
+``$ yarn add launch-darkly-react-native --save``

 ### Mostly automatic installation

-`$ react-native link react-native-launch-darkly`
+`$ react-native link launch-darkly-react-native`

 #### iOS:

-1) In XCode in project navigator right click on application name => Add files to... => navigate to node_modules/react-native-launch-darkly/ios and select Darkly.framework.
+1) In XCode in project navigator, develop RNLaunchDarkly.xcodeproj.
+2) Drag and drop DarklyEventSource.framework, Pods_Darkly_iOS.framework and Darkly.framework to the Frameworks folder of your project.
-2) Go to you project target and add Darkly.framework to Embedded Binaries
+3) Go to you project target and add DarklyEventSource.framework, Pods_Darkly_iOS.framework and Darkly.framework to Embedded Binaries

 #### Android:

+/!\ The Android project has not been updated from the original fork and has not been tested yet!

 Add line bellow at the bottom of your app/build.gradle
   ```